 Kristi Ridd-Young, M.S., ICCE (Vice President for Outreach) Alpine, UT

 Education: Bachelor of Science in Public Health Administration, ICCE (International Childbirth Certified Educator) CD(DONA), DONA-approved doula trainer

-Heidi Fillmore, CPM, NHCM, BS (Vice President) Bridgton, Maine
+Heidi Fillmore, CPM, NHCM, BS (Vice President for Accreditation) Bridgton, Maine

 Education: 1987 Womancare Birth Center, Monett, MO.
 Internship with Diane Barnes, midwife.
 1986 Certificate of Graduation, Midwifery Training Institute, Albuquerque, NM.
 1982, BS Architecture, Southern Illinois University, Carbondale, IL.